utdlug/lug-webirc/README.md

 Todo
 ------------
-1. UI overhaul
+1. Continued UI overhaul
-2. Remove unnecessary features for our use, such as choice of IRC network, port, etc.
+2. Change irc connection type to SSL
-3. Have it connect to #UTDLUG upon registration
+3. Fix so that it focuses on '#utdlug' chan instead of 'Status' on resume

 History